gacerioni/springboot-postgres-demo-gabs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The main goal of this project is to mantain a trustful source of Python calling Harness APIs.
-This initial project will evolve to support all RESTful Methods.
+The main goal of this project is to mantain a trustful and GitOps-compatible approach to a full CI/CD Pipeline.
-For now, this is a Project to call DELETE and help with a specific Customer use case.
+Using Harness CIE and CD (both Next-Gen).

+I'll try my best to keep this project relevant, and independent.
+How?
+By making sure that all the files required to do the FULL Software LifeCycle is here.

+For example, that's what I have in mind for now:

 <!-- GETTING STARTED -->